vaniarya/Machine_Learning/README.md

 # 📘 Machine Learning Tutorial

-A step-by-step tutorial series designed to build a strong foundation in **Machine Learning**, covering core supervised learning algorithms with both intuition and practical implementation.
+A step-by-step tutorial series designed to build a strong foundation in **Machine Learning**, covering both supervised and unsupervised learning algorithms with clear intuition and practical implementation.

-This repository is beginner-friendly and focuses on understanding concepts before jumping into advanced models.
+This repository is beginner-friendly and focuses on understanding concepts before moving on to advanced models.

 ---